 RTS Charlotte is located in the thriving city of Charlotte.
 There are numerous universities in the city and within a short drive.
 Universities and colleges within an hour and a half of Charlotte include UNC Charlotte, Wake Forest University, Queen’s University, Johnson and Wales University, Davidson College, Wingate University, Winthrop University, and others.
 Just beyond our immediate region lies the Research Triangle of North Carolina which includes Duke University, University of North Carolina, North Carolina State University, and many others.

-RTS has created official partnerships with the following campus ministries: Reformed University Fellowship, Campus Crusade for Christ, Intervarsity Christian Fellowship, and Campus Outreach.
+RTS has created official partnerships with the following campus ministries: Reformed University Fellowship, Cru, Intervarsity Christian Fellowship, and Campus Outreach.
 Our students have also had experience with other campus ministries not represented in our official partnerships.

 RTS-Charlotte is strategically located near numerous colleges and universities with vibrant campus ministries.
 During their time as RTS students, interested CCM members can pursue opportunities to apply what they learn through CCM programs in a campus ministry context.